Ferrari 641: Racing history

 Ferrari's major coup was signing reigning World Champion Prost from McLaren to partner Nigel Mansell.
 The car scored six wins in the 1990 season (Prost five, Mansell one).

 Prost's development work helped the 641 chassis to be extremely fast and competitive, and he scored five wins, including a remarkable victory from 13th place on the grid in Mexico, and challenged his nemesis Ayrton Senna for the championship.
 In the same race, Mansell outfoxed Gerhard Berger with a daring passing move at the fearsome Peraltada corner.
 Although the car occasionally struggled in qualifying, it appeared to have the edge on the McLarens in race trim, particularly at high-speed circuits.
 At the British Grand Prix, Mansell dominated qualifying while Prost struggled.
-Feeling that Mansell's car was superior to his own, he convinced the team to switch the chassis before the race, which he won while Mansell retired and promptly announced his quitting the sport.
+Feeling that Mansell's car was superior to his own, he convinced the team to switch the chassis before the race, which he won while Mansell retired with gearbox failure while leading and setting fastest lap of the race promptly announced his quitting the sport.
 However, the famous collision between Prost and Senna at the Japanese Grand Prix sealed the Drivers' Championship for Senna and the Constructors' Championship for McLaren.
 Prost finished runner-up in the championship and Mansell finished 5th and scored 1 win, including excellent performance in his last race for Ferrari at Adelaide, where he finished 2nd and almost won that race from Nelson Piquet and his Benetton-Ford.
 It would be another seven years before Ferrari would challenge for either championship again.

 Aftermath

-Top Gear

 Tiff Needell drove the 641 on Top Gear in 1995 in a segment where his co-host Jeremy Clarkson tested a Ferrari F50 and did a drag race against Needell in the 641 and some comparisons as well because the F50 road car is based on the 641.